1. These terms

 (xv) “Risk Assessment” means a written copy of any identified hazards and risks that have the potential to cause harm, and the identified controls in place to eliminate the hazard or reduce the risk;

 (xvi) “St John Event Lead” means the Personnel we appoint to manage First Aid Cover at your Event as your main point of contact.
-The name and contact details for which will be provided to you (and updated should we reappoint our Personnel into this role at any time, at our sole discretion);
+The name and contact details for which will be provided to you upon request (and updated should we reappoint our Personnel into this role at any time, at our sole discretion);

 (c) When we use the words “in writing” or “written”, this includes emails.